Are you accepting new clients?

 - Do they require a diagnosis in order to cover your sessions?

 - Do they limit the amount of sessions they’ll cover based on that diagnosis?

 - Do they require special permission for sessions over a certain length (for instance, 60 minutes vs. 45 minutes)

 - Will they allow unreimbursed sessions to count toward your deductible?

 - If you are seeking couples therapy, do they cover that?
 (Many plans do not cover relationship therapy.)

 It’s important to find out these details so that we both have an idea of the expectations.
 Sometimes insurance plans cover enough sessions to give you coping skills to change outward behaviors, but not enough sessions to do the deep, healing heart-work I believe in.
 There are absolutely exceptions to that, though, so again: it’s always worth checking in with them.

 Can I use my HSA (Health Savings Account) or Flex Account?

 If you happen to have a health savings account or flex account, I can run HSA/flex cards just as I would a regular credit card.
-I can provide you a special receipt to submit if you need it, and do make sure to double-check your coverage.
+I can provide you a special receipt to submit if you need it, and do make sure to double-check your coverage ahead of time.